Dangers of Muscle Relaxers and Alcohol Mix, Effects, Risks, and Interaction

 - Memory impairments

-Injuries that result from this effect can be very serious and even life-threatening.
-Motor impairment also makes it very hazardous to operate heavy machinery or a motor vehicle.
-Even when they are used separately, these substances impair a person’s reaction time, judgment, decision-making ability, and cognition.
+Injuries that result from this effect can be severe and even life-threatening.
+Motor impairment also makes operating heavy machinery or a motor vehicle very hazardous.
+Even when used separately, these substances impair a person’s reaction time, judgment, decision-making ability, and cognition.

-Muscle relaxers, including benzodiazepines, can cause euphoria and intense relaxation, effects which lead some to use their own prescription or someone else’s.
-Some people may also use these prescription drugs to self-medicate as a means to reduce the unpleasant feelings associated with alcohol withdrawal or induce sleep.
+Muscle relaxers, including benzodiazepines, can cause euphoria and intense relaxation, which lead some to use their prescription or someone else’s.
+Some people may also use these prescription drugs to self-medicate to reduce the unpleasant feelings associated with alcohol withdrawal or induce sleep.

-The dangers linked to the use of this drug may occur unknowingly to the users who consume one drug in close proximity to the dose of the other.
-This may occur when an individual is taking the muscle relaxers as prescribed and mixing them with alcohol without realizing the harmful interactions.
+The dangers linked to this drug’s use may unknowingly occur to the users who consume one drug near the dose of the other.
+This may happen when an individual takes the muscle relaxers as prescribed and mix them with alcohol without realizing the harmful interactions.
 It can also occur if they have a drink a short time later while the medication is still in their system.

 In general, muscle relaxers and alcohol don’t mix.
 However, some experts believe there is a muscle relaxer called baclofen that might help with alcohol withdrawal.
-Alcohol withdrawal is a condition that happens when a person who’s been drinking heavily or for a prolonged period quits drinking alcohol.
+Alcohol withdrawal is when a person who’s been drinking heavily or for a prolonged period quits drinking alcohol.